-T he Epson® PowerLite® 61p and 81p are ultra-portable projectors that offer up to 2000 ANSI lumens of brightness.
-From classrooms to auditoriums, your full-color presentations and videos will be bright and visible even in ordinary indoor lighting.
-Additionally, the projector's built-in amplifier and speaker deliver powerful 5 watt audio, making it perfect for presentations in large rooms.
+The Epson® Lite® 821p is a portable projector that offers up to 2600 ANSI lumens of brightness.
+From classrooms to boardrooms, your full-color presentations and videos will be bright and visible even in ordinary indoor lighting.
+With its whisper-quiet operation, ease-of-use, and quick start up and shut down, the PowerLite 821p ensures that your presentations come off without a hitch.
+Additionally, its built-in speaker delivers powerful 5 watt audio, making it perfect for presentations in large rooms.

-Images are displayed at a native resolution of 800×600 pixels (PowerLite 61p) or 1024×768 pixels (PowerLite 81p).
-Three 0.7-inch LCDs deliver accurate color, superior color saturation, and incredibly vivid images and clear text.
+Images are displayed at a native resolution of 1024×768 pixels.
+The PowerLite 821p delivers accurate color, superior color saturation, and incredibly vivid images and clear text.
 Support for S-video contributes to theater-quality performance.

-You can connect the projector to a wide range of computers, including IBM $^{\otimes}$ -compatible PCs and laptops, Apple $^{\otimes}$ Macintosh $^{\otimes}$ Power Macintosh $^{\otimes}$ series (including G3, G4, and G5 systems), PowerBook $^{\otimes}$ computers, and many iMac $^{\otimes}$ and iBook $^{\otimes}$ series systems.
-With Epson's patented SizeWise $^{\top}$ technology, the projector supports computer displays ranging from VGA through UXGA.
+You can connect the projector to a wide range of computers, including IBM®-compatible PCs and notebooks, Apple® Macintosh® Power Macintosh® series (including G3, G4, and G5 systems), PowerBook® computers, and many iMac® and iBook® series systems.
+With Epson's patented SizeWiseTM technology, the projector supports computer displays ranging from VGA through UXGA.

-You can use any of the following video sources: HDTV, VCR, DVD player, gaming console (such as Microsoft® Xbox, Sony® PlayStation® 2, and Nintendo GameCube, camcorder, digital camera, or laser disc player.
-The projector supports NTSC, PAL, and SECAM video formats.
+You can connect any of the following video sources: HDTV, VCR, DVD player, gaming console (such as Microsoft® Xbox,TM Sony® PlayStation® 2, and Nintendo GameCubeTM), camcorder, digital camera, or laser disc player.
+The PowerLite 821p supports NTSC, PAL, and SECAM video formats.

 You can connect up to four devices to the projector at the same time.
-The source buttons let you easily switch among them, and a dedicated audio port for each source lets you switch sound as well as video.
+The source buttons let you easily switch among them, and a dedicated audio port for each source lets you automatically switch sound when you switch video.
 With the projector's Source Search button, you don't even have to identify your input source.
-Just press the button until you see the image you want on the screen.
+Just press the button repeatedly until you see the image you want on the screen.

-To prevent unauthorized use of the projector, you can assign a password, create a user logo which is displayed at startup to identify the projector, and disable the projector's buttons through the Operation Lock feature.
+To prevent unauthorized use of your PowerLite 821p, you can assign a password, create a user logo which is displayed at startup to identify the projector, and disable the projector's buttons through the Operation Lock feature.
 For more information about security features, see page 62.